 Bear in mind the area is quite exposed to sun, so cover yourself accordingly.
 It is prohibited to climb the structures.

-Since the Pinnacles are part of a National Park, there’s a $15 entrance fee per private vehicle, which can carry up to 12 persons.
+Since the Pinnacles are part of a National Park, you will need a valid national park pass to enter.

 Many visitors come here to sandboard, but it is possible to ride a dune buggy or motorbike if you are looking for something more adventurous.
 Just a little tip, wear a scarf or a jacket with a hood because the strong wind will keep blowing sand to your face.
 While the sand dune is open to the public, it’s best you have some sand driving experience before taking your 4WD onto the dunes.